Angelmmiguel/angel.kiwi/blog/why-dinosaur-is-running-my-javascript-code.md

 # A flourishing land

 Deno is still in its early days.
-However, they created a **solid foundation and now have the tools to make it a strong ecosystem**.
-Their current focus on a [platform](https://deno.com), developer experience, and [frameworks](https://fresh.deno.dev/).
-This is the perfect mix for me.
+However, they created a **solid foundation and now have the tools to make a strong ecosystem around it**.
+Their current focus on developer experience, security and [frameworks](https://fresh.deno.dev/), make a perfect mix for me.

-I am eager to see how it evolves, so expect more articles on this topic in my blog.
+I am eager to see how it evolves, so expect more articles on this topic.

 *And before finishing the article, here you have a plot twist: Deno and NodeJS were created by the [same person](https://en.wikipedia.org/wiki/Ryan_Dahl) 🤯*